Shiseido: Acquisitions

-In January 2018, the company acquired all of the assets of Olivo Laboratories.
+In January 2018, the company acquired all the assets of Olivo Laboratories.

-Make-up
+In December 2023, Shiseido acquired Dr. Dennis Gross Skincare brand which offers dermatologist-led, science-based prestige skincare that has revolutionized the beauty industry by bringing high-level products to consumers everywhere.

+Makeup

 Shiseido produces a line of cosmetics simply called "The Makeup" that provide a full range of products including: lip products, powder eye shadows, eye liner pencils, mascara, fluid and compact foundations, concealers, and powder blushes.
 Their hydro powder eye shadows which have a creamy texture are among Allure magazine's top beauty picks.

 Shiseido stepped into the world of cosmetics with the introduction of Eudermine in 1897, and established the Cosmetics Division and a store selling cosmetics in 1916.
 With the birth of new cosmetics, the definition of makeup started to alter in the 1920s.
 The cosmetics were not used exclusively by women.
 Men started to use makeup to rebuild their image.
 Shiseido's scented hair tonics were among their most popular early cosmetics for both men and women, fueled by a reaction to Western distaste for less fragrant traditional hair oil products.
 Shiseido also began to produce floral perfumes which contributed to the brand's "De Luxe" and "rich” aesthetic.

-Meanwhile, modern beauty methods became a popular beauty topic in advertisements, newspaper columns and magazines in the late 1920s, to early 1930s.
+Meanwhile, modern beauty methods became a popular beauty topic in advertisements, newspaper columns and magazines in the late 1920s to the early 1930s.
 At that time, cosmetic consumers focused on the selection of the makeup and their uses.
-The single makeup method of painting the face white was considered outdated.
-The beauty consumers liked to apply up to seven different colors of face powder including ‘’ white, yellow, flesh, rose, peony, green and purple’’ to match their skin tone.
+The single-makeup method of painting the face white was considered outdated.
+The beauty consumers liked to apply up to seven different colors of face powder including "white, yellow, flesh, rose, peony, green and purple" to match their skin tone.
 In order to explore more potential consumers, Shiseido trained beauty advisers, who demonstrated and illustrated the uses of the cosmetics on the on-site demonstration briefing.